freezingsaddles/freezing-web/README.md

 ## Docker Deployment

+See [freezing-compose](https://github.com/freezingsaddles/freezing-compose) for guide to deploying this in production.

 This component is designed to run as a container and should be configured with environment variables for:
+- `DEBUG`: Whether to display exception stack traces, etc.
 - `SECRET_KEY`: Used to cryptographically sign the Flask session cookies.
 - `BEANSTALKD_HOST`: The hostname (probably a container link) to a beanstalkd server.
 - `BEANSTALKD_PORT`: The port for beanstalkd server (default 11300)